Bianca-Pasat/MOI/docs/source/integration.rst

 Correlation analysis
 ~~~~~~~~~~~~~~~~~~~~~

-to estimate correlation between differentially expressed features.
-We suggest to use the count matrices of the differentially expressed features.
+To estimate correlation between differentially expressed features we suggest to use the count matrices of the differentially expressed features.

 .. code:: bash